-To celebrate Tempe's 2017 Bike Month, the city of Tempe will hold its 21st annual Tour de Tempe community bike ride on April 2, Bike to Art on April 8, 25th annual Bike to Work Day on April 19 and our newest event Bikes & Beer on April 20.
+To celebrate Tempe's 2018 Bike Month, the city of Tempe will hold its 22nd annual Tour de Tempe community bike ride on April 8 and 26th annual Bike to Work Day on April 18.
 The purpose of Bike Month is to celebrate biking in Tempe and encourage people to use bicycles as an alternative mode of transportation.

 Tour de Tempe

 More than 1,000 people are expected to participate in the Tour de Tempe community bike ride, which starts and ends at Kiwanis Park, 6111 S. All America Way, in the west parking lot north of Guadalupe Road across from the batting cages.
 This free roughly 10-mile bike ride is led by Mayor Mark Mitchell and members of the Tempe City Council.
 Registration starts at 7:30 a.m. with the ride starting at 9 a.m.
-Registration now open through Monday, March 27.
+Registration will be open from February 1 to April 5.